New Zealand voters appear ready to reward Jacinda Ardern for success against pandemic

 Voters, however, appeared more willing to reward Ardern for her handling of the pandemic than punish her for its blow to the economy.
 A poll Friday showed Labour with 46 percent, far ahead of the opposition National Party at 31 percent.

-Her government’s response to outbreaks of coronavirus — including some of the strictest lockdowns and border controls in the world — is attributed to achieving some of the lowest death rates in the world with just 25 recorded fatalities.
+Her government’s response to outbreaks of the coronavirus — including some of the strictest lockdowns and border controls in the world — is attributed to achieving some of the lowest death rates in the world with just 25 recorded fatalities.

 The election, originally scheduled for last month, was delayed by Ardern because of the coronavirus fight.